profiq/swapi-elixir/README.md

 The [Star Wars API](https://swapi.dev/) (SWAPI), reimplemented in [Elixir](https://elixir-lang.org/).

-This project aims to almost fully compatible with the original API, including pagination and search query parameters.
+This project aims to be almost fully compatible with the original API (https://swapi.dev/), including pagination and search query parameters.

 <img src='https://github.com/profiq/swapi-elixir/assets/8086995/a6f85798-9c95-4d32-a344-99a9572284bd' width='250'>